26 Countries That Offer Remote Work Visas in 2022

 Conditions

-- Have a valid passport from Europe, North America, Community of Portuguese Speaking Countries (CPLP), or the Economic Community of West African States (CEDEAO)
+• Hold a valid passport from Europe, North America, the Community of Portuguese-Speaking Countries (CPLP), or the Economic Community of West African States (CEDEAO)

-- Prove average bank account balance of at least 1,500 EUR (around $1,715) in the last six months (if traveling solo)
+• Have an average bank account balance statement of at least around 1,585 USD in the last six months (if traveling solo)

-- Prove average bank account balance of at least 2,700 EUR (around $3,085) in the last six months (if traveling with family)
+• Have an average bank account balance statement of at least around 2,850 USD in the last six months (if traveling with family)

 How to apply